 The 30 Best Gardening Tips of All Time

 Even the Marthas of the world could use a little help when it comes to the delightful—but laborious—task of gardening.
-Read on for the 30 most essential tricks in our arsenal.
+Read on for the 30 best gardening tips and tricks in our arsenal.

 2. And avoid watering during the hottest part of the day